Streamlining SportChek’s Bundle Purchase Flow:

 Overview

-SportChek, a sports apparel retailer under Canadian Tire, shares the same design system but did not implement the “Frequently Bought Together” one-click bulk purchase feature due to the need for selecting sizes and colours with multiple clicks.
-This project aimed to solve the issue and implement this component into SportChek to boost the conversion rate, aligning with the brand’s basket-building strategy.
+SportChek, a sports apparel retailer under Canadian Tire, shares its parent brand's design system.
+However, it did not adopt the "Frequently Bought Together" (FBT) one-click-add-all feature due to the need for selecting sizes and colours for each apparel item.
+This project aimed to address this challenge and implement the FBT section to support SportChek's basket-building strategy.

 My role and impact